MDAnalysis/MDAnalysis.github.io/index.md

 <img src="{{ site.baseurl }}/public/mdanalysis-logo_square.png"
 style="float: right" alt="MDAnalysis" width="30%"/>

  The **MDAnalysis Project** develops open-source tools for the analysis of molecular simulation data, providing researchers with efficient and accessible solutions for studying molecular structures and dynamics.

-The project is a fiscally sponsored initiative of [NumFOCUS][], a nonprofit organization that supports open-source scientific computing.
+ MDAnalysis is a fiscally sponsored project of [NumFOCUS][], a nonprofit that promotes open practices in research, data, and scientific computing.

-At the core of the project is MDAnalysis, **an open-source Python library** for analyzing molecular dynamics (MD) trajectories across [multiple formats]({{ site.docs.userguide.url }}/formats/index.html#formats).
-MDAnalysis enables seamless reading and writing of simulation data, allowing users to efficiently analyze molecular structures and dynamics, including particle-based trajectories and individual coordinate frames (e.g., biomolecules in the [PDB format][]).
+At the core of the project is *MDAnalysis*, **an open-source Python library** for analyzing molecular dynamics (MD) trajectories across [multiple formats]({{ site.docs.userguide.url }}/formats/index.html#formats). *MDAnalysis* enables seamless reading and writing of simulation data, allowing users to efficiently analyze molecular structures and dynamics, including particle-based trajectories and individual coordinate frames (e.g., biomolecules in the [PDB format][]).

-With MDAnalysis, you can access atomic coordinates as [NumPy][] arrays, providing a flexible and efficient framework for complex analysis tasks.
+With *MDAnalysis*, you can access atomic coordinates as [NumPy][] arrays, providing a flexible and efficient framework for complex analysis tasks.
 The library includes powerful [atom selection commands]({{ site.docs.userguide.url }}/selections.html) for extracting subsets of structures and supports trajectory transformations (e.g., fitting to a reference structure).

 Learn more about our **mission, development, team, and governance** on the [About MDAnalysis]({{ site.baseurl }}/about/) page.

 ## Get Started

-If you're new to MDAnalysis, explore the following resources to install the library, access tutorials, and dive into the documentation:
+If you're new to *MDAnalysis*, explore the following resources to install the `MDAnalysis` package, access tutorials, and dive into the documentation:

 - [Getting Started]({{ site.baseurl }}/pages/getting_started/)
 - [Learning MDAnalysis]({{ site.baseurl }}/pages/learning_MDAnalysis)